Creamy Sausage Pasta starts with thick, saucy fettuccine tossed with crumbled Italian sausage, flavorful sun-dried tomatoes, and tender spinach.

 Recipe Notes

-Note 1: Sausage: Depending on personal preference, use mild or spicy sausage.
-For more heat (and flavor), use spicy sausage and if you're sensitive to spice use a mild or sweet sausage instead.
-If some of your guests want more spice and others don't, use mild sausage and serve red pepper flakes on the side!
-Remove sausage casings before adding to the skillet!
+Note 1: Depending on preference, use mild or spicy sausage.
+If some guests want more spice and others don’t, use mild sausage and serve red pepper flakes on the side!
+Remove sausage casings before adding to the skillet.

-Note 2: Parmesan: Grab a block of Parmesan cheese and grate it on the small holes of a cheese grater to get an accurate measurement and the perfect melt in this sauce.
+Note 2: Grab a block of Parmesan cheese and grate it on the small holes of a cheese grater to get an accurate measurement and the perfect melt.

-Note 3: Spinach: While the spinach doesn’t have to be chopped it does integrate better in the dish that way.
+Note 3: While the spinach doesn’t have to be chopped, it does integrate better in the dish that way.
 Plus, you’ll get spinach in more bites.
-I just quickly run a chef's knife through a big pile of spinach!
+I just quickly run a chef’s knife through a big pile of spinach!

-Note 4: Sun-dried tomatoes: We love using sun-dried julienne-cut tomatoes with herbs.
-The herbs in the tomatoes add additional flavor without any extra work on your part.
-More flavor in the tomatoes = fewer overall ingredients you need to re-create this dish.
+Note 4: I love sun-dried julienne-cut tomatoes with herbs.
+The herbs in the tomatoes add additional flavor without extra work on your part.
+More flavor in the tomatoes = fewer ingredients you need.

 Serving: 1serving | Calories: 663kcal | Carbohydrates: 14g | Protein: 30g | Fat: 55g | Saturated Fat: 25g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 23g | Trans Fat: 1g | Cholesterol: 128mg | Sodium: 1365mg | Potassium: 936mg | Fiber: 3g | Sugar: 1g | Vitamin A: 4011IU | Vitamin C: 41mg | Calcium: 607mg | Iron: 3mg